 How Long Banks Can Hold Large Checks by Law

 If the total check deposits into one account on the same business day is over $5000, then $200 must available on the first business day, $600 on the second, $4800 on the 3rd, and the remainder must be available on the 7th business day.

 Expedited Availability for Checks with Lower Risk

 For some deposits, banks are required make the first $5000 available in one business day.
-Checks issued by the U.S. Treasury (such as social security or tax refunds), cashier’s checks, USPS money orders, checks issued by a state, city, county, or other municipality, checks from the same bank you are depositing into, and checks under $200 must have the first $5000 available the next business day.
+Checks issued by the Federal Government, by the U.S. Treasury (such as social security or tax refunds), by any state, city, county, or other municipality, checks from the same bank you are depositing into, certified checks and cashier’s checks, USPS money orders, and checks under $200 must have the first $5000 available the next business day.